BSN Nurse Roles & Responsibilities

 The Commission for Case Manager Certification also offers an exam for Case Managers.

-"We are committed to the evolution of case management, promoting quality practice, ethical standards and behavior, science-based knowledge development, and a heightened understanding of the role and function of today's professional case manager."
+"We are committed to the evolution of case management, promoting the quality practice, ethical standards and behavior, science-based knowledge development, and a heightened understanding of the role and function of today's professional case manager."

 One of the following educational categories: